 Here’s why kids love finger-painting: It’s colorful, and it’s messy.
 But you’ll be less worried about your child tasting the rainbow with this non-toxic paint you make yourself with three ingredients you probably already have.
 Follow these simple step-by-step instructions for making edible finger paint for babies and you’ll be on to making art in no time.

 Warning: While this isn’t made with toxic ingredients, it does contain raw flour, which the U.S. Food & Drug Administration warns against eating.
 Keep a watchful eye on your babe and a wet washcloth handy to clean off hands as you paint.

 Use warm water to help the mixture come together more easily.
 We used a whisk to get all of the lumps out.
 If you have older kids, this is a good step for them to help with.

 Pour the mixture into four bowls, cups or containers of your choice.

 3. Add food coloring to each container.

 We stuck with the basics, making our paints red, blue, green and yellow.
 That way we could talk about color mixing as we played, showing how red + yellow = orange and blue + red = purple.

-We tried it tip: You can see, a little goes a long way here.
-We used three drops of food coloring for each bowl and the colors are still bright.
-If you go overboard, you may end up staining little fingers – but we promise it will wash off eventually!
+Pro tip: We used only three drops of food coloring for each small bowl and still ended up with bright colors.
+If you go overboard with the food coloring, you may end up staining your fingers.
+But we promise it will wash off eventually!

-We tried it tip: While this project is easy and fun, finger painting with any type of paint (including this edible finger paint) is messy!
-Get ready to give your baby a post art project bath.
-The flour-water mixture will wash out of clothes and off of floors, splat mats, etc., but it’s easiest to clean up with warm water, right away.
+Post-painting clean-up: After you set out your artwork to dry, be prepared to give your baby a bath after your art session.
+The flour-water mixture should wash out of clothes and off of floors, splat mats, etc., but it’s easiest to clean up with warm water right away.
 Happy finger painting!